13 Jan Town celebrates Christmas and community

 The objectives were to:

-• bring the community together and celebrate Christmas
+- Bring the community together and celebrate Christmas

-• strengthen relationships: Develop meaningful partnerships between local businesses and residents
+- Strengthen relationships: Develop meaningful partnerships between local businesses and residents

-• create vibrancy: Add life and energy to the village through engaging, inclusive activities
+- Create vibrancy: Add life and energy to the village through engaging, inclusive activities

-• to provide new reasons to visit Huyton and drive trade for businesses
+- Provide new reasons to visit Huyton and drive trade for businesses

 Who took part